HMLab Operating Standards

 Responsible Conduct of Research

 Research is an enterprise to acquire knowledge.
-Our discipline places a high premium on honest, ethical research.
+Our discipline places a high premium on honest, ethical reporting.
 There are stakes associated with the products of research such as grant funding, travel support, career placement, patent royalties, licensing income, revenue from products, employment, etc. The temptation to be dishonest is high.
 Therefore, remember that…

 Our reputation is at stake.
 We are part of a community that expects us to provide reproducible procedures and accurate data when we publish our work.
 You have probably already experienced reactions that don’t work as described or literature experimental procedures that are missing important details.
 We only publish information that reflects reality: compounds that are fully characterized and procedures that work.
 This requires that you keep an accurate, detailed record of the experiment in laboratory notebook and not memory.
 It also requires that we reproduce experiments and synthesis to verify the procedure and yield.

 One of the most important tasks in science is disseminating your research through publications and presentations; therefore, authorship on these items is an important indicator to the outside world of your role.
-Authorship implies a significant contribution to a paper such as intellectual ideas that direct the research or experimental contributions.5 Just following instructions and not actively participating in the experimental design or data interpretation will be acknowledged, but likely would not result in an authorship.
+Authorship implies a significant contribution to a paper such as intellectual ideas that direct the research or experimental contributions.6 Just following instructions and not actively participating in the experimental design or data interpretation will be acknowledged, but likely would not result in an authorship.

 Laboratory Safety